On-Demand and Live-Stream Courses

 Become familiar with UC Davis Health's approach to screening for lung cancer.
 Learn best practices for early detection, requirements for smoking cessation counseling and ways to reduce lung cancer mortality.
 This course is only available to UC Davis Health employees.

-Learn about safe prescribing and monitoring techniques for patients whose medical conditions require chronic opioid therapy.
-This course is only available to UC Davis Health employees.
-Sign-in to the UC Learning Center to access the course.
+The UC Davis Pain Management Series is only available to UC Davis Health employees.
+Sign-in to the UC Learning Center to access the individual course modules.

 Learn about evidence-based clinical guidelines for treating pediatric bronchiolitis.
 Learn about using a respiratory assessment score to evaluate infants and identifying parameters for high-flow nasal cannula and transfer.